milandobrota/milandobrota.github.io/_posts/2015-07-18-the-truth-about-multitasking.md

 ---
 layout: post
-title: Multitasking is a myth
+title: The truth about multitasking
 date: '2015-07-18T12:00:00-05:00'
 tags: []
 ---